 To be registered as a Filing User, an attorney must be admitted as a member of the District of South Carolina Bar or be counsel in multi-district litigation transferred to this district pursuant to the Rules of Procedure of the Judicial Panel on Multi-District Litigation.
 Counsel for multi-district litigation cases who wish to register as a Filing User must use the appropriate form.
-An attorney admitted pro hac vice shall register as a Pro Hac Vice Participant by providing the court with an e-mail address on the Application/Affidavit for Pro Hac Vice Admission and filing the appropriate registration form.
+An attorney admitted pro hac vice shall register as a Pro Hac Vice Participant by providing the court with an e-mail address on the Application/Affidavit for Pro Hac Vice Admission.

 To register as a Filing User, an attorney must: (1) establish a PACER account; (2) certify in writing that ECF System training has been completed; (3) complete and submit the appropriate registration form to the Clerk of Court via facsimile or mail as provided on the form; and (4) provide ONE internet e-mail address.
-(Additional e-mail addresses may be added by the Filing User as outlined in the Attorney User Manual.)
-Information on registering to use PACER can be found at http://pacer.psc.uscourts.gov.
-Costs for PACER access can be found at http://pacer.scd.uscourts.gov.
+(Additional e-mail addresses may be added by the Filing User as outlined in the Attorney Resource Manual: Managing Your Email Account.)
+Information on registering to use PACER, and associated access fees, can be found at http://pacer.psc.uscourts.gov.